コンテンツにスキップ

 美術・写真

-Young talent from Fujisawa: The past and future of FAS
+Young talent from Fujisawa: The past and future of FAS (FAS)

 藤沢から発信する若い才能 FAS(エファース)のこれまでとこれから

-Fujisawa Art Space (FAS) opened in 2015 in a commercial facility at the north exit of Tsujido Station.
+Fujisawa City Art Space (FAS) opened in 2015 in a commercial facility at the north exit of Tsujido Station.
 The only public art space in Fujisawa City other than the city gallery, the museum is a rare facility in Japan that has a permanent residence room where artists can stay and create their work, in addition to exhibition rooms and workshop rooms.
 We spoke with Sugimoto Satoko and Takegami Sanae, art specialists at the museum, about the hidden potential of Fujisawa City, which has made a name for itself as a cultural city.

 Interview & Text: Mana Saito